mrcyberfighter/it-edit-3.0/it-edit-3.0/data/Notice/_sources/Files.txt

   You can distinguish if a file is currently save or modified by looking at the **name** *in the tab*:

   if their is an **asterisk** '``*``' *before* the **file name** this mean that the *file* is currently **not saved** on the *disk*.

+:note: If enabled :program:`it-edit` will remove all the trailing spaces from the document after having save it.

 Reload file
 -----------